Yzma/Image-Store/README.md

 ## Notes
 Unfortunately, I didn’t have as much time as I wanted to work on this project.
 So the master branch will be left open, and work will continue on a separate branch (“dev").
-You can find the 1.0 release of the project [link-here](here).
+You can find the 1.0 release of the project [here](https://github.com/Yzma/Shopify-Backend-Internship-Challenge/releases/tag/v1.0).
 I will try to post consistent downloads when I have more updates for the project.
 Thanks!

 ## About